grommunio/gromox/doc/install.rst

 * libzstd >= 1.4
 * MariaDB Connector/C or compatible
 * OpenLDAP or similar headers
-* OpenSSL or compatible with SHA-3 support
+* OpenSSL-compatible libssl
+* OpenSSL-compatible libcrypto
+  (must have SHA-3 *if* libxxhash is not used)
 * perl5
 * SQLite3
 * tinyxml2 >= 8 (we use this for all things XML)